 Now everyone realizes that, technology helping, #1 is slowly fading away and they try their best to get into the #2 game, pulling on their fractions of cents and .0001 percentage points before others do it faster and better (note: I meant through Youtube, Mog, Spotify, Rdio, Pandora, Rhaposody, Jango, Thumbplay, etc.).

 What only a few people have realized is that where the money is, now and tomorrow, is #3.
 Sure, you can still earn from #1 and #2, but it won't happen if #3 doesn't happen first.
 Problem is that #3 is hard to define (my clumsy stab at it: http://bit.ly/d2G4cy), and it's still not clear how you build strong business models around it.
 Biggest problem is that there are many, many people that are motivated to keep #3 from happening if #1 and/or #2 do not happen first.
 That's the bottleneck.

 Now, I would be happy to hear what our members think about this.
 Are you getting revenue from the music you create and perform ?
 The counter here is getting dangerously close to $3,000,000.
 That's amazing.
 But is it important for you ?
 Do you think your "revenue mix" will change in the future ?
 Are you selling your music ?
 Or are you selling experiences, where people enjoy your music?
 Or both ?

-As for the "industry", earlier tonight I read the first part of a series of blog posts that Jeff Price, CEO at (digital distribution company) Tunecore, is writing.
+As for the "industry", earlier tonight I read the first part of a series of blog posts that Jeff Price is writing.
 I strongly urge you to go read the whole thing.
 Here's an excerpt: